salimzeeshan/code-crusaders/README.md

 ### Navbar

 Navigation Bar is the top most layer or bar of our website.
-In this bar, you find the Uesr name as well as Your Best Score
+In this bar, you find the Uesr name as well as Your Best Score of Your Bird Killing.

 ## Note![Screenshot (393)](https://user-images.githubusercontent.com/107980582/230779707-7d716678-f75c-4aaf-97b0-36aad05fdc6d.png)